 - Differences in last name will not be accepted at the test center.

-If you need to change either of the names (first and/or last) previously provided to ACT, you must contact ACT Student Services at 319.337.1270 or write to ACT-Reg@act.org.
-Depending on your situation, you will need to provide written documentation to support the change—such as a court order, adoption papers, or marriage license—before it can be made.
+If you need to change either of the names (first and/or last) previously provided to ACT, contact ACT Student Services at 319.337.1270 or write to ACT-Reg@act.org.
+You may need to provide written documentation to support the change—such as a court order, adoption papers, or marriage license—before it can be made.
 This could cause you to miss testing on your preferred test day.